afang5472/Pwnables/README.md

 # how2pwn

-Well, I think only log pwnables from CTFs is *really not* enough.
+Well, I think only logging pwnables of all kinds of CTFs is *really not* enough.
 The important thing here is categorize.
 So I try to split these pwnables into relevant district based on
 the key point to the solution which belongs to.